Smoothieware/SmoothieV2/README.md

         export ARMTOOLS=/downloaddir/gcc-arm-none-eabi-{version}/bin
         (replacing {version} with the version you downloaded)

+To build on Windows10, first install git, ruby, python3, and gcc-arm-none-eabi versions for windows (use google) make sure they are added to the PATH, then run as for Linux.

 To build ```cd Firmware; rake -m```

 To build unit tests ```cd Firmware; rake testing=1 -m```